ajRiverav/Cpp-member-function-specifiers-guide/README.md

 func(cat);    // outputs: "I'm eating a rat."
 ```

-Here, Cat is downcasted to an Animal but because we have added the virtual specifier to the member function Animal::eat(), late binding is used.
+Here, cat is downcasted to an animal but because we have added the virtual specifier to the member function Animal::eat(), late binding is used.

 When dynamic binding is used, which member function to call occurs during run-time depending on who calls func()  (hence dynamically).
 In this case it was a Cat which caused func() to call Cat::eat()).